 If a rental unit is not equipped with a smoke/fire detector, or the building's hallways or stairways are not equipped with smoke/fire detectors, the tenant should contact the landlord and request the devices be installed and to contact local fire officials to encourage the landlord to comply with this state law.

 Under some conditions, tenants may stop paying rent in order to compel the landlord to comply with health codes or with RSA 48-A (see RSA 540:13-c and -d).
 Because failure to pay rent can be grounds for eviction, tenants need competent legal advice before they withhold rent.
-The New Hampshire Consumer Protection and Antitrust Bureau would refer any tenants thinking of taking this action to New Hampshire Legal Assistance or to a private attorney for help.
+The New Hampshire Consumer Protection Bureau would refer any tenants thinking of taking this action to New Hampshire Legal Assistance or to a private attorney for help.

 When the tenant moves out of a rental unit, the landlord has thirty (30) days in which to either return the entire security deposit plus interest if appropriate, or send a written statement of any deductions made from the deposit for repairs, cleaning, etc., the cost of each repair (supported by copies of appropriate receipts, estimates, contracts, etc.) along with the remaining amount of the deposit (RSA 540-A:7).
 The tenant needs to notify the landlord of his or her new address within 30 days of moving out.
 The notice must be in writing, but need not be formal.